Mega Menu

 In this case, the calculation would be $150,000 divided by $30,000, resulting in an inventory turnover ratio of 5.
 This means that Cloud Nine Smoke Shop’s inventory turns over 5 times per year.

 The Sell-Through Rate (STR) KPI measures the percentage of inventory sold over a specific period relative to the amount of inventory available at the beginning of that period.
-This metric helps retailers understand how quickly and how well products are selling to manage inventory more effectively.
+It’s important to accurately calculate the sell-through rate.
+This metric also helps retailers understand how quickly and how well products are selling to manage inventory more effectively.

 Formula: Sell-Through Rate = (Units Sold / Units Available For Sale) x 100